Drive

 Can you drive a plug-in hybrid without charging?

-Yes, just as you would a normal-engined car, but the extra weight of the electric bits would mean it would use more fuel than a non-PHEV equivalent.
+Yes, just as you would a normal-engined car, but the extra weight of the electric bits would mean it would probably use more fuel than a non-PHEV equivalent.

 What happens if you don’t charge a plug-in hybrid?